denizgursoy/gotouch/README.md

 - Easily install your dependencies and packages

 # How customize
+Follow the steps below to create your own properties yaml.
+The suggested way to share files, your template project, and the properties yaml is to host them in Git repository and use the raw URL of the files in the properties yaml.

 1. [Create your template project](#Create-your-template-project)
 2. [Write your yaml file](#Write-your-yaml-file)